-Eight skids of medical supplies and equipment were prepared by Baystate Supply Chain team members over the past few weeks, and shipped out this week.
-In addition to medical supplies, two skids of general supplies and equipment, including 20 multi-purpose task chairs, were prepared for shipment.
+Baystate Supply Chain team members prepared eight skids of medical supplies and equipment over the past few weeks.
+They shipped out this week.
+In addition to medical supplies, the group prepared two skids of general supplies and equipment, including 20 multi-purpose task chairs.
 In collaboration with the International Medical Equipment Collaborative, the supplies will be organized as part of a larger shipment to South Asia and be used for humanitarian aid.

 “IMEC personnel were more than happy to take these items, so all in all it was a very successful effort.
 It’s nice to get these items into the hands of an organization that can truly make a difference,” Bill Sepaniak, Asst.
 Director of Materials & Procurement at Baystate said.
 “We have a long history of reaching out to help with international disasters in any way that we can.”